jazzband/website/docs/news/2026/03/14/wind-down-plan.md

 - Remaining repositories archived
 - The Jazzband GitHub organization set to read-only
 - The jazzband.co website archived (with a redirect or static notice)
-- PSF Fiscal Sponsorship status concluded, remaining funds split between the PSF and DSF
+- PSF Fiscal Sponsorship status concluded, remaining funds distributed in coordination with the PSF

 ### What happens to...